MicrosoftDocs/power-platform/power-virtual-agents/preview/authoring-system-topics.md

 ---
 title: "Use system topics in Power Virtual Agents"
-description: "Learn how system topics are used in conversations."
+description: "Learn how system topics are used in conversations in public preview."
 keywords: "PVA"
 ms.date: 04/20/2022